A Generalizable Light Transport 3D Embedding for Global Illumination: Additional results and applications

-In parallel, we evaluate our neural directional basis against spherical harmonics (SH).
-While SH provides a compact encoding, its global polynomials under-represent high-frequency glossy structure: low degrees oversmooth highlights, and higher degrees \((l_{\max}+1)^2\) tend to introduce ringing artifacts.
 By conditioning on scene geometry and material context, our learned basis achieves significantly higher fidelity for complex incident-radiance distributions.
 Qualitative comparisons and error vs.\ degree \(l_{\max}\) are reported in \cref{fig:neural_basis}, where our method preserves sharp detail without ringing and attains lower reconstruction error.

+\paragraph{Future extension: parametric neural bases} While the current histogram implementation is more expressive for high-frequency structures, it remains discrete.
+A natural progression for our framework is to utilize the neural conditioning to predict parameters for continuous bases, such as Spherical Gaussians (SG).
+This would allow for a more compact representation while maintaining the resolution-independence and view-consistency of our 3D embedding.